kriss506/calculatorTests/README.md

 To view the run of tests, pass/fail: please load jasmin/SpecRunner.html into browser.

+Screenshots of specRunner.html included.

-Specs are written in jasmine/CalculatorSpec.js
+Specs are written in jasmine/CalculatorSpec.js as follows:

     describe("Calulator functions", function () {